VhaijaiyanthishreeVenkataramanan/Test-Automation-using-Selenium/README.md

 # Test-Automation-using-Selenium

-Automating "Farmers Fast Quote" and "Gmail" to fill in user information
+Automating "Farmers Fast Quote (FFQ)" and "Gmail" to fill in user information

 DESCRIPTION:
 Selenium is a popular open source framework which is specifically designed to perform test automation tasks.
 The following code, written in Java shows how this task is achieved for two different applicatins.